ohidurbappy/ohidurbappy/README.md

 <img alt="Random Memes" height="250px" src="https://www.ohidur.com/memes/random.jpg?_n=4">

-Bad decisions can be changed at any time, but regret will stay with you for a lifetime.
-A month ago you said "soon."
-Last week you said "later.”
-Yesterday you said "tomorrow."
-Let's do it now!

 ⚡ Fun fact <br>
 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” — Martin Fowler